pwittchen/interview-questions/android-developer.md

 - How can you use Gradle to automate and improve your work?
 - How can you wake device uo, when it's asleep? (e.g. while creating an alarm or phone app)
 - Have you written any annotation processor?
 Do you know, how to do this?
+- How will you create logs for LogCat in your application to make them unavailable in the production app?
 - ...